crate/crate-python/docs/by-example/sqlalchemy/cru.rst

     >>> location.flag
     True

-Reload the object from the db:
+Reload the object from the database:

     >>> session.refresh(location)